microsoft/project-rome/Project Rome for Android (preview release)/reference documentation/RemoteLauncher.md

 ### LaunchUriAsync
 Starts the default app associated with the URI scheme name for the specified URI on a remote device, using the specified options.

-`public void LaunchUriAsync(RemoteSystemConnectionRequest remoteSystemConnectionRequest, String uri, RemoteLauncherOptions options, IRemoteLauncherListener listener) throws ConnectedDevicesException`
+`public static void LaunchUriAsync(RemoteSystemConnectionRequest remoteSystemConnectionRequest, String uri, RemoteLauncherOptions options, IRemoteLauncherListener listener) throws ConnectedDevicesException`

 **Parameters**
 *remoteSystemConnectionRequest* - Specifies which remote system to connect to